pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 ### Color Valat

 The declarer must win every trick.
 A trump card may only win a trick when trump is led.
 Trump must still be played when a player cannot follow suit, but it will not win.

-### Open Beggar

-Same as Begger except the declarer's hand is exposed on the table immediately after the first trick.

 ## Bonuses